GovTechSG/techpass-user-docs/docs/onboard-to-seed.md

-# Onboard to SEED
+# Request for SEED and submit Intune device ID for SEED onboarding

-Currently, Public Officers can onboard their device to SEED by logging into the TechPass portal using non-SE GSIB machine.
+This article is applicable only for public officers who have an existing active TechPass ID and need to onboard their device to SEED.
+Public officers can request for SEED from the [TechPass portal](https://portal.techpass.gov.sg/public/home) using their non-SE GSIB machine.

+>**Notes**:
+>- You can't onboard a GSIB or DWP device to SEED.
+>- If you are a vendor or contractor, contact your project manager or reporting officer to request for SEED provisioning before proceeding with your SEED onboarding.
 <div class="warn">
  <ul>
- <li>SEED is not applicable only for GSIB and DWP devices.</li>
+ <li>You can't onboard a GSIB or DWP device to SEED.</li>
- <li>If you are a vendor or contractor, contact your project manager or reporting officer to get your SEED licence before proceeding to onboard to SEED.</li>
+ <li>If you are a vendor or contractor, contact your project manager or reporting officer to request for SEED provisioning before proceeding with your SEED onboarding.</li>
  <li>Click <a href="https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices">here</a> for more information about SEED.</li>
  </ul>
 </div>